usmanasif/applicant/README.md

 applicant
 =========

 Applicant is a small yet power job applicants manager.
+Its basic fatures include adding/managing jobs from backhand and a front end basic view, where applicants can apply for specific jobs.
+It uses ActiveAdmin to manage backhand and manage applicants accordingly.

-Backhand implemented in ActiveAdmin.
+Feel free to fork and use as required.
+Hope this will help.